11am CT - Children's Snacks

 Introduction from our chair, Mary Ellen Shoup, Senior Correspondent, FoodNavigator-USA.com.

-We kick off the second installment in our interactive broadcast series with a presentation from Ali Webster, PhD, RD, Director, Research and Nutrition Communications at International Food Information Council on Parent and Caregiver Perspectives on Child Nutrition
+We kicked off the second installment in our interactive broadcast series with a presentation from Ali Webster, PhD, RD, Director, Research and Nutrition Communications at International Food Information Council on Parent and Caregiver Perspectives on Child Nutrition

 Our dietary habits as young children influence how we eat for the rest of our lives, demonstrating the importance of promoting good nutrition early on.
 Yet, providing children with healthy, safe and well-accepted food while balancing many other priorities can be challenging.
 Understanding the decisions made by parents and caregivers—and the hurdles they face while trying to provide food for their children—provides valuable information for improving the dietary habits of children nationwide.
-This presentation will highlight IFIC’s consumer research that has examined how parents and caregivers consider current diet recommendations for kids, how they interpret and implement nutrition advice, and what information sources adults rely on when making food and dietary choices for children.
+This presentation highlighted IFIC’s consumer research that has examined how parents and caregivers consider current diet recommendations for kids, how they interpret and implement nutrition advice, and what information sources adults rely on when making food and dietary choices for children.

 - Parents and caregivers report having good access to nutrition information and overall feel confident that they’re meeting their child’s nutritional needs.